ignasi35/respirator-resources/diy-masks.md

-These masks are not for medical.
+These masks are not for medical use.

 https://www.youtube.com/watch?v=xN0HH2Zb2hY